 - they see it as an unaffordable luxury, not an essential necessity?

-- they find it extremely hard to tune in to how you feel and/or share how they feel with another person?
+- they find it extremely hard to tune in to how they feel and/or share how they feel with another person?

 - they consider counselling to be a last resort when all else fails - what if it doesn't work?

 - they think it is all too much, that it will take too long and/or that it is too late?

 A counsellor will recognise such commonly felt difficulties and barriers and assist clients to explore such concerns.
 They may be surprised at how well problems are recognised and understood.
 It is never- ever- ever too late to work on any difficulty or to work towards healing wounds that remain from a long time ago and hurt us still.